mirsaeedi/KaftarCQRS/README.md

 # :gun: Usage

-Kaftar promotes a design style called [Command Query Responsibility Segregation (CQRS)]().
-Every type of web application could reap the benefits of CQRS regardless of complexity or requirements.
-CQRS brings clarity to the structure of your application layer and provide easy to follow framework for adding new usecases into the system.

 In CQRS, each usecase maps to a _Command_ or _Query_.

 ## :pencil2: Commands

-CQRS sees any usecase that is supposed to change the state of system and write to database as a **Command**.
-So, for any request that is going to come from client and is supposed to write to database, at first we need to create a _Command_ object. **Command** is simply a POCO which consists of just fields. **A command is a poco object encompasses user's request**.
+To implement an usecase that is seen as a Command, we need to take 2 steps

+1. Create a _Command_ class. **Command** is a simple POCO that encompasses user's request.
+2. Create a _CommandHandler_ class to execute the _Command_.

 Let's say we want to implement a usecase for updating the user's address.
 First, we create a Command to define the form of request that can submit by client.